-It is believed that “Technology is the best when it brings people together” And now we have reached the 5th generation of technology with which it doesn’t take much time to fulfil any of our needs.
+It is believed that “Technology is the best when it brings people together” And now we have reached the 5th generation of technology with which it doesn’t take much time to fulfill any of our needs.
 More than the new generation of technology it’s going to be a new era of connectivity, where you may be able to download a full-length HD movie to your phone in a matter of seconds and video chats will be so immersive that it will feel like you can reach out and touch the other person right through the screen.

 1. What is 5G technology, an evolution or a revolution?